flexigpt/mapstore-go/README.md

 - **File naming**

-  - Filestore is opaque to filenames, allowing for any naming scheme.
+  - The file store is opaque to filenames, allowing for any naming scheme.
-  - Dirstore uses a `FileKey` based design to allow for control of encoding and decoding of data inside file names for efficient traversal.
+  - The directory store uses a `FileKey` based design to allow for control of encoding and decoding of data inside file names for efficient traversal.
   - _UUIDv7 based filename provider_ - use the inbuilt UUIDv7 based provider to derive and use, collision free and semantic data based filenames.

 - **File change events**

-  - Custom listeners can be plugged into `filestore` to observe file events.
+  - Custom listeners can be plugged into the file store to observe file events.
   - Pluggable _Full text search_
     - Inbuilt, pure go, sqlite backed (via [glebarez driver](https://github.com/glebarez/go-sqlite) + [modernc sqlite](https://pkg.go.dev/modernc.org/sqlite)), fts engine.
     - Pluggable iterator utility `ftsengine.SyncIterToFTS` for efficient, incremental index updates.